rpuntaie/vim_py3_rst/README.rst

 Tables
 ``````

-These use the cursor position, not the visual selection.
+These functions use the cursor position, not the visual selection.

 - ``ReformatTable`` creates table from e.g. double space separated format
 - ``ReflowTable`` adapts table to new first line